 8 million disposable nappies are used in the UK every day.

-None of these are recycled.
+This amounts to 1 million tonnes of waste annually.
 90% of disposable nappies are sent to landfill, that’s over 2.5 billion nappies every year!
-Although these figures seem staggering this constitutes just 2.4% of the household waste stream.
+With improved recycling methods elsewhere, nappies now contribute 8% of the household waste stream.

 The alternative to disposable nappies is to use “Real Nappies”.
 The most common real nappy is a cotton or polyester wrap which can be fastened with Velcro, with a cotton pad insert.
 These can either be washed at home or your council will provide a laundering service.